NuGet/Home/proposed/2022/vulnerabilities-in-restore.md

 ### Surfacing deprecation information

-From a technical perspective, vulnerabilities and deprecation are *very* similar.
+Vulnerabilities and deprecation share some similarities.
+From a customer point of view, they often also wish to be aware when a package is deprecated.

+However, nuget.org's implementation is that package deprecation information is stored per-version, rather than as ranges, as GitHub's package vulnerability information is.
+NuGet.org also has a lot more deprecated package information than vulnerability information.
-Deprecation data tends to be more plentiful, and as such would be a more significant performance hit.
-Today, deprecation information is 10x the vulnerability information.
+Therefore, it would be a more significant performance hit.

+At the time of writing, a file containing deprecation information is 140x the size of the vulnerability information.

 ### Vulnerabilities in dependencies

-Due to the fact that NuGet flattens, thinking about a package having vulnerabilities is best thought of in the context of a project.
+Due to transitive packages, thinking about a package having vulnerabilities is best thought of in the context of a project.
 Having vulnerability data at restore time, would allow to potentially gather information about packages that themselves are not vulnerable, but bring in vulnerable packages within their graph.
 This information could be a helpful signal for package authors to update their dependency graph.